National laboratory draws on its people, capabilities

 We at PNNL have channeled our spirit, our knowledge, and our skills to create a leading effort to stop the pandemic caused by a novel coronavirus.
 This work is at the core of our mission—to keep the nation and the world safe and secure.

 Even before the virus now known as SARS-CoV-2 had a name, our scientists were tracking its progress.
 Since then, scores of our researchers have pivoted to study the virus, exploring ways previously unimagined to take down COVID-19 and stop the pandemic.
-All told, in less than a year, our scientists encountered a new and powerful virus, brainstormed multiple ways to address it, established collaborations around the globe, attracted funding, and opened promising new avenues to stop it.
+All told, in the first year, our scientists encountered a new and powerful virus, brainstormed multiple ways to address it, established collaborations around the globe, attracted funding, and opened promising new avenues to stop it.

-It’s too soon to say how COVID-19 will be stopped.
-Scientists are confident we will have vaccines that, once implemented, should allow us to begin to gain control over the pandemic.
-We also need better drugs to treat those who have been infected.
-We need to know who is most susceptible and why.
+Since then, several vaccines have been created that limit the spread of the virus.
+But the existence of dangerous variants calls for ongoing scientific research to counter the rapidly changing threat.
+We also need to continue the search for better drugs to treat those who have been infected.
 And we need to be prepared—to manage huge amounts of data, to pivot instantly in the future should another potent virus present itself, and to spot and address risks quickly and effectively.

 Fortunately, the energy and expertise that PNNL scientists have poured into stopping COVID-19 make all those things more likely.